-- A new date picker with Task Effort
+- A new date picker with task effort

 Step 1.
 Specify effort on all tasks which require actual effort to complete.

-Step 2.
+Step 3.
 Create a Workload chart for each team whose capacity you need to manage.

-Note that when you share a Workload Chart the folders, on which it is based, are not automatically shared with the user or group.
+Note that when you share a Workload chart the folders, on which it is based, are not automatically shared with the user or group.

-Step 4.
-Track your work using Timesheets
+Step 6.
+Track your working hours using Timesheets

 Timesheets help employees see and track all the work they’ve done for the week.
 And billable time setting automatically marks working time entries as billable or non-billable.
 Users can also review others’ Timesheets and lock time entries on the Timelog view to prevent them from being edited.

 With the Team utilization report template, you get an overview of how well your employees’ capacity is utilized and what percentage of their time is spent on billable tasks.